Filling Up The Tank

 - Take a bath with your favorite essential oil or bath salts or bubbles;

-- Find a piece of fruit you like and eat it very slowly, taking time to look at it, smell it, taste it;
+- Find a piece of fruit you like and eat it very slowly, taking time to look at it, feel the texture in your fingers and mouth, smell it, taste it;

 - Light a candle or incense (unless it’s not allowed where you live);

 - Stroll down lakeshore path (or anywhere near you that’s outdoors) at sunset;

 - Cook a meal and then take time to enjoy it.
 While you eat, put your fork down and take a deep breath!